Smart Buildings in Smart Cities - Energy Infrastructure and District Renovation

 Learning Outcomes:

-The graduates are able to use the elementary specific application possibilities of geoinformation systems (GIS) for their field of activity and know additional possibilities which are given by the use of GIS systems for example in planning processes.
-Graduates can use the elementary specific application possibilities of geoinformation systems (GIS) for their field of activity and can link these with spatial questions.
+The alumni are able to use the elementary specific application possibilities of geoinformation systems (GIS) for their field of activity and know additional possibilities which are given by the use of GIS systems for example in planning processes.
+The alumni can use the elementary specific application possibilities of geoinformation systems (GIS) for their field of activity and can link these with spatial questions.
 In this way, they develop possibilities that are given by the use of GIS systems, for example in planning processes.

 Superior module: